tplai/kbsim/README.md

-# kbsim - Mechanical Keyboard Simulator
+# kbsim

-kbsim is a Mechanical Keyboard Simulator that simulates typing on a variety of custom keyswitches.
+Mechanical Keyboard Simulator is a web application that simulates typing on a variety of custom keyswitches.

 ## Setup
 To run this application locally, use: